-- 1) A three-fourths (3/4) affirmative vote is required to create a By-Law Internal Lock-In. - E) Modification and/or Removal: - 1) A three-fourths (3/4) affirmative vote is required to modify and/or remove a By-Law Internal Lock-In. - F) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Student Initiated Outreach programs. - G) Two point seventeen percent (2.17%) or no more than twenty thousand dollars (\$20,000.00) of the total A.S. unallocated fund shall be allocated to the United States Students Association. - H) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Senate Finance and Business Committee to allocate to cultural weeks/months and graduations such as Black History Month and Lavender Graduation. - I) Five percent (5%) of the total A.S. unallocated fund or no more than thirty-thousand dollars (\$30,000.00) shall be allocated to Senate Finance and Business Committee to distribute to Sports Clubs' championship/invitational type competitions' travel costs and board costs with a cap of three-thousand dollars (\$3,000.00) per team per year. - J) Four percent (4%) of the total A.S. unallocated fund or no more than twenty-thousand dollars (\$20,000.00) shall be allocated to Senate Finance and Business Committee to distribute to Academic Teams' championship/invitational competitions' travel costs with a cap of five-thousand dollars (\$5,000.00) to any one team per quarter. - K) No more than ten-thousand dollars (\$10,000.00) of the total Senate Finance and Business Committee/Student Organization Program Fund shall be allocated to Senate Finance and Business Committee to distribute to the Science, Technology, Aerospace, Research and Kapital (STARK) fund in order to distribute to student groups that are inclined to the sciences and engineering realm.
-It will be used to fund student projects that would be donated to the university.
-There will be a cap of five-thousand dollars (\$5,000) per group.
+- 1) A three-fourths (3/4) affirmative vote is required to create a By-Law Internal Lock-In. - E) Modification and/or Removal: - A three-fourths (3/4) affirmative vote is required to modify and/or remove a By-Law Internal Lock-In. - F) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated the Senate Finance and Business Committee to allocate to Student Initiated Outreach programs.
+These funds shall not be allocated unless the organization has been cleared by SIOP in the Office of Student Life and has attended the necessary orientation. - G) Six percent (6%) or no less than forty-five thousand dollars (\$45,000.00) of the total A.S. unallocated fund shall be allocated to Senate Finance and Business Committee to allocate to cultural weeks/months and graduations such as Black History Month and Lavender Graduation. - H) Five percent (5%) of the total A.S. unallocated fund or no more than thirty-thousand dollars (\$30,000.00) shall be allocated to Senate Finance and Business Committee to distribute to Sports Clubs' championship/invitational type competitions' travel costs and board costs with a cap of three-thousand dollars (\$3,000.00) per team per year. - Four percent (4%) of the total A.S. unallocated fund or no more than twenty-thousand dollars (\$20,000.00) shall be allocated to Senate Finance and Business Committee to distribute to Academic Teams' championship/invitational competitions' travel costs with a cap of fivethousand dollars (\$5,000.00) to any one team per quarter. - Five percent (5%) of the total Finance and Business Committee OSL Funds or no more than seventy-thousand dollars (\$75,000) per year shall be allocated by Senate Finance and Business Committee to student forums that foster creativity, leadership, scholarship, and diversity including but not limited to conferences, seminars, retreats and similar events, with an emphasis on those held at UCSB. - K) It shall be the jurisdiction of the Senate Finance and Business Committee to oversee the allocation and formation of all Internal Lock-Ins pending approval of Senate in the weekly budget bills.